 The Regulatory Review presents its leading essays from the past year.

-Throughout the past year, regulators from around the world have faced pressing challenges posed by globalization, political polarization, environmental instability, and social unrest—to name but a few of the many consequential issues with implications for regulatory policy.
+Throughout the past year, regulators from around the world have faced pressing challenges posed by the COVID-19 pandemic, environmental instability, the war in Ukraine, and racial injustice—to name but a few of the many consequential issues with implications for regulatory policy.

-As the year 2019 comes to an end, those of us who produce The Regulatory Review are taking the time to reflect on the significant regulatory developments that have occurred in the United States and across the world during this past year.
-In this year-end series, The Regulatory Review is highlighting many of these developments as well as showcasing the most widely read essays we have published during this past year.
+As 2022 comes to an end, those of us at The Regulatory Review reflect on the significant role that regulation has played in shaping global events and addressing unprecedented challenges in the United States and around the world in the past year.
+In this year-end series, The Regulatory Review highlights many of these developments and showcases the most widely read essays we have published over the past year.

-At The Regulatory Review, we not only appreciate the privilege we have to cover many of the vital regulatory issues of the day; we also feel the weight of our responsibility to do so.
-In what we publish each Monday through Saturday, we seek to bring greater light to complex policy debates of great consequence for individuals and businesses.
-We wish to thank our readers and our contributors for engaging with us, at The Regulatory Review, in this important public service.
+At The Regulatory Review, we not only appreciate the privilege we have to cover every day many of the most vital regulatory issues; we also feel the weight of our responsibility to do so.
+In what we publish each week, we seek to bring clarity to complex policy debates that bring major consequences for people and businesses.
+Thank you to our readers and contributors for engaging with us at The Regulatory Review in this important public service.

 Best wishes for the new year.

 – The Editorial Board of The Regulatory Review

 December 27, 2022

 We are pleased to feature the top essays written by our outside contributors in 2022, including Lawrence Baxter’s “Cryptocurrency and the Climate Crisis,” Dorothy Roberts’ “The Regulation of Black Families,” Daniel A. Farber’s “The Misuse of History to Undercut the Modern Regulatory State,” and more.